 Strategic KPI reports are considered executive dashboards and are often used by leadership teams to quickly determine how the organization is performing in key areas.
-Some of the key functionality in this type of dashboard report is that it provides the metrics in a professional and easy to read layout.
+Key functionality in this type of dashboard report provides the metrics in a professional and easy-to-read layout.
 It also displays top KPIs graphically in the charts at the bottom.
-Exceptions that breach target thresholds are highlighted with red or green background.
+Exceptions that breach target thresholds are highlighted with a red or green background.
 The far right columns display KPI targets for the coming four years.
-You find an example of this type of dashboard report below.
+You will find an example of this type of dashboard report below.

 Purpose of Strategic KPI Reports

 Companies and organizations use Strategic KPI Reports to make it easy for their management teams to monitor the company’s most important performance indicators.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its control and ensure that leadership teams prioritize the things that matter the most as well as reduce the chances that performance in strategic areas doesn’t get timely attention.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its control and ensure that leadership teams prioritize the things that matter the most, as well as, reduce the chances that poor performance in strategic areas do not receive timely attention.

 Strategic KPI Report Example

 Here is an example of a Strategic KPI Report with metrics, multi-year targets and charts.

 You can find hundreds of additional examples here.

 The typical users of this type of dashboard report are: Boards and Executives.

 Other Dashboard reports Often Used in Conjunction with Strategic KPI Reports